tcpalmer/nina-scheduler/synchronization.md

 * Camera exposure settings such as gain, offset, binning, and readout mode can vary across the cameras used by leveraging the way Exposure Templates work for different profiles (see [below](#selection-of-exposure-templates)).
 * The server instance should manage all safety related activities (e.g. park on unsafe, close roof, etc).
 * The sequences used on all NINA instances will be customized to support synchronization.
+* If you're having the sync clients autofocus when the server is focusing, the filter names defined in the respective filter wheels must match (at least those filters that will be focused).
 * The TS projects/targets should handle dithering themselves and not rely on a Dither After Exposures trigger in the sequence.
 * Be sure your PC can handle running two instances of NINA.
 The [minimum system requirements](https://nighttime-imaging.eu/docs/master/site/requirements/) are for one instance, not two.
 Some NUCs or other mini-PCs may have trouble running in synchronized mode.